akabhishek680/mean-stack-code-setup/README.md

 **How to run Angular Code**
 **Command: ng serve --proxy-config proxy.conf.json** <br><br>
 **We need use proxy to hit the backend API as our angular application and server is running on different port** <br>
-proxy.conf.json is a new file created inside project which contains proxy code.
+proxy.conf.json is a new file created inside project which contains proxy code. <br><Br>

+FEEL FREE TO TAKE PULL!!!, THANKS :)